AgonPlatform/agondev/README.md

 │   │   project source files, e.g.
 │   ├── main.c
 │   └── module.asm
+├── lib/
+│   │   Optional directory with static libraries the
+│   │   project requires, e.g.
+│   ├── libtest.a
+│   └── libsecret.a
 ├── obj/
 │   │   objects created by the compiler / assembler
 │   │   this directory will be created automatically